Corteks-team/mysql_data_generator/README.md

 mysqldatagen --db mysql://user:password@127.0.0.1:3306/database
 ```

+If any `.sql` scripts are provided within the `settings/scripts` folder, they will be played before generation.
+Those scripts can contains `DELIMITER` caommands as they will be run directly by `MySQL` client executable.
+As they will be run every time the generation is launched you have to take care of the cleanup.

 For every tables listed in `settings/schema.jsonc`, the tool will:

 -   get the values of foreign keys if needed